FreddieTree/manual_review/README.md

-# **Manual Review Platform for Biomedical Assertion Auditing**
+# **Manual Review Platform for Biomedical Assertions**

 A high-integrity, extensible, and auditable platform for **double-review human curation of sentence-level biomedical assertions**.
-Designed for teams working with AI/NLP outputs (such as LLM-generated triples/assertions) in biomedical literature mining, this system ensures traceability, consensus, and quality control for structured knowledge creation.
+Designed for teams working with AI/NLP outputs in biomedical literature mining, this system ensures traceability, consensus, and quality control for structured knowledge creation.

 ## **Project Structure**